 GA221 PRINT PORTFOLIO (3.5 credits/60 clock hours) The course focuses on the development of the student's print and digital portfolio in preparation for entering the graphic design profession.
 Several projects will encourage students to develop conceptual skills, to execute comprehensive projects, and to prepare for professional presentations.
 Students will design an identity portfolio campaign incorporating a resumé, and supporting body of work.
 At the end of the term, the students will have a physical print portfolio along with creating a personal online digital portfolio-based website.
-Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign), Typography, Introduction to Computer Graphics (Photoshop), Computer Graphics - Illustrator, Typography as Design, Graphic Design Studio I, Concept Development, Advertising Design, Publication Design, Web Site Design and Web Site Design II.
+Prerequisites: Electronic Design I (Quark) or Electronic Design I or Electronic Design II (InDesign) or Electronic Design II, Typography, Introduction to Computer Graphics (Photoshop), Computer Graphics - Illustrator, Typography as Design, Graphic Design Studio I, Concept Development, Advertising Design, Publication Design, Web Site Design and Web Site Design II.